Contains Affiliate Links

 - Etretat: dinner and fireworks at Le Homard Bleu on July 13 celebrating the arrival of Bastille day and celebrating my birthday (both July 14!)

-- Etretat: Auberge Express for Crêpe Normandie (crepe with Calvados and ice cream) and glass of rosé wine
+- Etretat: Auberge Express for Crêpe Normandie (crepe with Calvados and ice cream) and a glass of rosé wine

 I headed south of Etretat to visit Pont l’Eveque (Calvados Experience) and drive the “Cider Route”, visiting the towns of:

 - Beuvron-en-Auge (another one of Les Plus Beaux Villages de France)

 I also visited the towns of Veules-les-Roses, Honfleur, Pont-Audemer, Allouville (to see Chene d’Allouville), and Yvetot (to see Eglise Saint-Pierre d’Yvetot which has the largest stained glass windows in Europe).

 One day I drove to Fecamp to take the “Le Mer Pour Tous” speedboat tour of the falaises.
 The boat takes you from Fecamp, south along the coast to the Falaise Amont and then back.
 The entire trip is about 3 hours.

 - In Fecamp I also visited the Benedictine Palais where they still make the herbal liqueur beverage

 Heading back from Etretat to Paris, I did the “Route des Abbeys” which follows the winding Seine River from Allouville to Rouen.
 As one would expect there are MANY abbeys in several charming towns.

 - Villequier: Victor Hugo Museum not open

 - Abbey de Jumieges